 - Providing a more intense experience than traditional media, making it (and the brand) more memorable

-- Capitalizing on virtual reality’s novelty for companies quick out of the VR starting gate
+- Capitalizing on virtual reality’s novelty for companies quickly out of the VR starting gate

 Virtual Reality for Documentaries and News